trassis/refact-plug/README.md

 # Troubleshooting:

+If the plugin does not seem to work...

-after entering vim with set rtp, check if the `.` folder appears on
+After entering vim with set rtp, check if the `.` folder appears on

 ```:echo &rtp```